-Regrets You Don't Want To Have In Life When You Turn 23
+9 Regrets You Don't Want To Have Once You Hit Your 23rd Birthday

 Regrets are a reminder that we can't go back and change anything that has already passed.
 Time will always keep ticking, no matter how much we cherish moments or spontaneously let them unravel.
 On your 23rd birthday, you don't want to be sitting around trying to retrace your steps and pinpointing where you went wrong in certain situations.